AdobeDocs/photoshop-api-docs/README.md

 }'
 ```

-This initiates an asynchronous job and returns a request body containing the href to poll for job status and the JSON manifest.
+This initiates an asynchronous job and returns a response containing the href to poll for job status and the JSON manifest.
 ```json
 {
     "_links": {